pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 ## Screening Candidates

-It is important that we are able to test these candidates pre the interviews.
-It is the best way of understanding their ability and keenness for the role.
+Great hires can build a great company but at the same time, poor hires will weaken performance and will be hard to get rid of.
+It is important that we screen candidates effectively before we meet them face to face.

+Essentially what we are looking to understand from the candidates are the following:

+- Problem Solving
+- Functional Competence
+- Teamwork
+- Company Fit

+The exact we we approach this will be different depending on the role we are looking to recruit:

 - [Screening Developer Candidates](https://github.com/pebblecode/pebble-handbook/blob/master/hiring-great-talent/developer/screening-candidates.md)
 - [Screening Designer Candidates](https://github.com/pebblecode/pebble-handbook/blob/master/hiring-great-talent/designer/screening-candidates.md)